TacSL: A Library for Visuotactile Sensor Simulation and Learning: Efficient Visuotactile Policy Learning

 Policy distillation employs a \textit{teacher-student} framework for policy learning where the behavior of a trained policy network (the teacher) is transferred to a different policy model (the student)\cite{torabi2018behavioral,ross2011reduction,rusu2015policy,czarnecki2019distilling}.
 Here, we first leverage an RL algorithm (PPO \cite{schulman2017proximal}) to learn high-performing state-based \textit{teacher} policies $\pi_{e}: a = \pi_{e}(s)$ for contact-rich tasks; these policies take as input privileged information that is available only in simulation, including exact rigid body poses and pairwise net contact forces between bodies in the scene.
 Then, we distill these state-based policies into \textit{student} policies $\pi_{s}: a = \pi_{s}(o)$; these only take as input tactile images and proprioceptive information that are available in the real world.

-\textbf{TacSL} implements two standard approaches to policy distillation.
+Two standard approaches to policy distillation are implemented in \textbf{TacSL}.
 First, offline distillation, also referred to as behavior cloning (BC), learns to mimic actions from a fixed dataset of simulated experience.
 The simplicity of BC enables computationally-cheap and fast implementations; however, its performance is limited to the size and quality of the offline dataset.
 Second, \textbf{TacSL} provides an online distillation approach, also known as DAgger\cite{ross2011reduction}, where the student policy is increasingly used to collect more experience as training proceeds.
 For completeness, we describe our application of the approach in detail in Algorithm~\ref{alg:cap} and Fig.~\ref{fig:distillation_illustration}.

 Specifically, the expert policy $\pi_{e}$ is used to collect trajectories with probability $\beta$, while actions are sampled from the imperfect student policy $\pi_s$ with probability (1 - $\beta$).
 As learning proceeds, $\beta$ decreases over time.
 During this process, for each visited state, the actions suggested by the expert policy are recorded as the correct label.
 Note that keeping $\beta$ constant at $1$ reduces the algorithm to the static case of behavior-cloning the expert in an iterative fashion with a continuously updated dataset.